What is the WELL AP Exam?

 Coverage of the WELL AP Exam

-- Recall Items assess the person’s ability to recall facts that are presented in a similar context as that of the references of the exam.
+- Recall Items assess the person’s ability to recall facts that are presented in a similar context as that of the references in the exam.

 - Analysis Items assess the ability to break the problem down into its basic components to find the solution.